Writing is hard.

 Another significant note is that many sites will have style guidelines.
 Style guidelines specify unique quirks or choices of style that every article on the site follows.
 Stick to these guidelines as best as you can in your draft.
 If the style or submission guidelines are not readily apparent, ask your editor about them once your pitch has been accepted.
-Almost any and every site will have them, even if not publically displayed.
-Haywire’s are currently under construction.
+Almost any and every site will have them, even if not publicly displayed.

 Editing is one of the most valuable parts of any article’s life.
 An editor’s job is not to change an author’s work, but to suggest considerations to better support the ideas and arguments the article is putting forward.
 A good editor will correct flaws and omit excess; a great editor will find ways to expand meaning and challenge assumptions such that the article that emerges is a stronger version of the one that was submitted.

 Changes like these are often negotiable.
 However, writers should only question editors if they feel a change is expressly harmful to the piece.
 Arguing in defense of a particular word or phrase is an important part of the editing process, but remember that writers tend to be too close to their own work to see its flaws.
 Editors provide important perspective and will have a better understanding of the tastes of their site’s particular audience.
 They want to help you, not tear you down, and you should only reject their advice with great consideration.